cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 An authentication tag may verify under multiple keys, nonces, or associated data.
 Assuming AEGIS is fully committing, finding different inputs producing the same tag is expected to require ~2<sup>64</sup> attempts with a 128-bit authentication tag and ~2<sup>128</sup> attempts with a 256-bit tag.

-Under the assumption that the secret key is unknown to the attacker and a 128-bit tag is used, both AEGIS-128L and AEGIS-256 target 128-bit security against forgery attacks.
-With a 256-bit tag, AEGIS-256 targets 256-bit security against forgery attacks, whereas AEGIS-128L continues to target 128-bit security.
+Under the assumption that the secret key is unknown to the attacker both AEGIS-128L and AEGIS-256 target 128-bit security against forgery attacks regardless of the tag size.

 Both algorithms MUST be used in a nonce-respecting setting: for a given `key`, a `nonce` MUST only be used once.
 Failure to do so would immediately reveal the bitwise difference between two messages.